dramforever/easyriscv/index.md

 An example of CSRs is [counters]{x=term}.
 Two basic read-only counters are [`cycle`]{x=csr} and [`instret`]{x=csr}.
 These counters, well, *count* the number of "cycles" and "instructions retired".
-"Retried" is a technical term basically meaning "successfully completed".
+"Retired" is a technical term basically meaning "successfully completed".

 Since a 32-bit counter will overflow quite fast, on RV32, the counters have